 GeneCards Summary for SLC35B2 Gene

-SLC35B2 (Solute Carrier Family 35 (Adenosine 3'-Phospho 5'-Phosphosulfate Transporter), Member B2) is a Protein Coding gene.
-Diseases associated with SLC35B2 include pulmonary valve stenosis and dextrocardia.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include signal transducer activity and 3-phosphoadenosine 5-phosphosulfate transmembrane transporter activity.
+SLC35B2 (Solute Carrier Family 35 Member B2) is a Protein Coding gene.
+Diseases associated with SLC35B2 include Primary Bone Dysplasia With Multiple Joint Dislocations and Primary Bone Dysplasia.
+Among its related pathways are Transport of vitamins, nucleosides, and related molecules and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and 3'-phosphoadenosine 5'-phosphosulfate transmembrane transporter activity.
 An important paralog of this gene is SLC35B1.

 Mediates the transport of adenosine 3'-phospho 5'-phosphosulfate (PAPS), from cytosol into Golgi.
 PAPS is a universal sulfuryl donor for sulfation events that take place in the Golgi.
 May indirectly participate in activation of the NF-kappa-B and MAPK pathways.